mlinfra-io/mlinfra/README.md

 stack:
   data_versioning:
     - lakefs # can also be pachyderm or lakefs or neptune and so on
-  secrets_manager:
-    - secrets_manager # can also be vault or any other
   experiment_tracker:
     - mlflow # can be weights and biases or determined, or neptune or clearml and so on...
   orchestrator:
-    - zenml # can also be argo, or luigi, or airflow, or dagster, or prefect or flyte or kubeflow and so on...
+    - zenml # can also be argo, or luigi, or airflow, or dagster, or prefect or flyte or kubeflow or ray and so on...
-  orchestrator:
-    - aws-batch # can also be aws step functions or aws-fargate or aws-eks or azure-aks and so on...
-  runtime_engine:
-    - ray # can also be horovod or apache spark
-  artifact_tracker:
-    - mlflow # can also be neptune or clearml or lakefs or pachyderm or determined or wandb and so on...
-  # model registry and serving are quite close, need to think about them...
-  model_registry:
-    - bentoml # can also be  mlflow or neptune or determined and so on...
-  model_serving:
+  model_inference:
-    - nvidia triton # can also be bentoml or fastapi or cog or ray or seldoncore or tf serving
+    - bentoml # can also be ray or KF serving or seldoncore or tf serving
   monitoring:
-    - nannyML # can be grafana or alibi or evidently or neptune or mlflow or prometheus or weaveworks and so on...
+    - nannyML # can be grafana or alibi or evidently or neptune or prometheus or weaveworks and so on...
   alerting:
     - mlflow # can be mlflow or neptune or determined or weaveworks or prometheus or grafana and so on...
 ```

-- This was minimal spec for aws cloud as infra with custom applications.
+_*NOTE*_: This was minimal spec for aws cloud as infra with custom applications.
 Other stacks such as feature_store, event streamers, loggers or [cost dashboards](https://www.kubecost.com/) can be added via community requests.
-- For more information, please [check out the docs](https://mlinfra.io/) for detailed documentation.
+For more information, please [check out the docs](https://mlinfra.io/).

 ## Vision